avoy18/petitioner/readme.txt

 = Can I collect petitions without sending emails? =

 Absolutely.
-Sending a petition letter to a representative is optional—just disable the rep email inside the petition’s Email tab and submissions will still be stored, displayed, and exportable.
+Sending a petition letter to a representative is optional.
+Just disable the rep email inside the petition’s Email tab and submissions will still be stored, displayed, and exportable.

 = How can I prevent unwanted submissions or spam? =